zdravkov/kendo-docs/api/javascript/ui/grid.md

 ### pageable.messages.previous `String` *(default: "Go to the previous page")*,

-The tooltip of the button which goes to the previous page.
+The Tooltip of the button which goes to the previous page.

-#### Example - set the tooltip of the previous page button
+#### Example - set the Tooltip of the previous page button

     <div id="grid"></div>
     <script>